 Every week, I select an orange wine (a white wine made with extended skin contact) that grabbed my attention.
 View the whole series here.
-You have a love a winemaker who recognises when refreshment comes first.
+You have to love a winemaker who recognises when refreshment comes first.
 I won’t ever forget a 2013 visit to Uros Klabjan‘s small estate in west Slovenia.
 For mid-May, the weather […]

 Some varieties take to skin maceration like a duck to water.
 Malvasia Istriana is one of those, and there are a handful of producers in Croatia’s “Northern Tuscany” who are exploiting this quite delightfully -Giorgio Clai, Kabola and Benvenuti are the ones I’ve discovered so far.